THE PONY EXPRESS

 vigorous action, in giving it one thrill after another and saturating

 it with atmosphere.
-The picture's flaws may be attributed to
+The picture's flaws may be attributed to its

-roles with commendable vigor.
+commendable vigor.